 To better understand this, let’s launch our application for the first time.
 Click the “Run” button in the top-right corner.
 Your application will open and you can preview your application in a new tab.

 Five automatically creates a clean and intuitive user interface on top of your MySQL database for you.
-On the left side, Five gives you a menu that lets end-users navigate through your application.
+Running along the top and the left-hand side, Five gives you a menu that lets end-users navigate through your application.
 On the top, you have icons for in-app help or a user avatar that is particularly handy for multi-user applications.
 And in the center, there is a main area for your users to interact with your application, its forms, charts, dashboards, or any other element that you decide to develop for them.

 This user interface is customizable through themes, buttons, or custom front-end components.
 It also handles more complex data structures very well, by letting you add pages, drill downs, or parent-child menus.